The setting in Ernest Hemingway's "Hills Like White Elephants". An analysis

 Frequently asked questions

 Yes, you can cancel anytime from the Subscription tab in your account settings on the Perlego website.
 Your subscription will stay active until the end of your current billing period.
-Learn how to cancel your subscription.
+Learn how to cancel your subscription

 No, books cannot be downloaded as external files, such as PDFs, for use outside of Perlego.
 However, you can download books within the Perlego app for offline reading on mobile or tablet.
-Learn more here.
+Learn how to download books offline

 We are an online textbook subscription service, where you can get access to an entire online library for less than the price of a single book per month.
-With over 1 million books across 1000+ topics, we’ve got you covered!
-Learn more here.
+With over 1.5 million books across 990+ topics, we’ve got you covered!
+Learn about our mission

 Look out for the read-aloud symbol on your next book to see if you can listen to it.
 The read-aloud tool reads text aloud for you, highlighting the text as it is being read.
 You can pause it, speed it up and slow it down.
-Learn more here.
+Learn more about Read Aloud

 Yes!
-You can use the Perlego app on both iOS or Android devices to read anytime, anywhere — even offline.
+You can use the Perlego app on both iOS and Android devices to read anytime, anywhere — even offline.
 Perfect for commutes or when you’re on the go.

 Please note we cannot support devices running on iOS 13 and Android 7 or earlier.
-Learn more about using the app.
+Learn more about using the app

 Yes, you can access The setting in Ernest Hemingway's "Hills Like White Elephants".
 An analysis by Jella Delzer in PDF and/or ePUB format, as well as other popular books in Literature & English Literary Criticism.
-We have over one million books available in our catalogue for you to explore.
+We have over 1.5 million books available in our catalogue for you to explore.